 First, when it comes to developing a bad habit, the thought of doing it is probably enough.
 Sleep past your workout on Monday morning and Tuesday morning, and you’ll probably find it very hard to resist doing it on Wednesday.
 Thursday you try after work and your boss has big project for you so you at the office late.
 Friday is happy hour and you are done…

 Second, at least for me, twenty-one days isn’t nearly long enough to form a good habit.
 For me I see new clients come in to the studio for a class or two and never again.
 I tried for many years to get figure out the packages that will create habits, and I failed and gave up, and then tried again, and I figured it out a challenge to build competition and community.
-For the Love of Barre is a challenge – is the biggest one of the year in The Studio by Absolute Pilates.
+Back School Back to You – is the biggest one of the year in The Studio by Absolute Pilates.

 Because I’ve always questioned that often-repeated statistic, I was very interested to read Oliver Burkeman’s article, How long does it really take to change a habit?
 Another thing to consider is Emotional Regulation required to make lasting change.
 How can we find the right relationship with our past behaviors.
 How can we cope with emotions around behavior change.